Prague Sightseeing – A Beginner’s Guide to Exploring the Czech Capital

 Tips:

-- Arrive early to avoid long queues.
+- Come early to avoid the long lines.

 3. Charles Bridge (Karlův most)